 Thank you, Tatsuno-san.

-The winner, CROWD ROASTER , will also be appearing at the Giessen Japan booth at SCAJ2024, Asia's largest specialty coffee festival, which will be held at Tokyo Big Sight from Wednesday, October 9th to Friday, October 11th.
+The winner, Tatsuno, will also be appearing at the Giessen Japan booth at SCAJ2024, Asia's largest specialty coffee festival, which will be held at Tokyo Big Sight from Wednesday, October 9th to Friday, October 11th.
+A collaboration project is also planned at CROWD ROASTER booth.

-In the second part of the article, we asked the four judges and Fukuzawa, the representative of Giessen Japan, to look back on this tournament.
-This will also be released soon.
+In the second part of the article, we asked the four judges and Fukuzawa-san, the representative of Giessen Japan, to look back on this tournament.
+Please look forward to this as well.

 1CCC 2024